Milkweed + Sourdure

 Milkweed

-Milkweed describes its style as slacker-trad, which is both true and insufficient.
-For the past three years, Milkweed has been refining a formula: take existing material (a folklore journal, a book on Welsh myths, another on Bronze Age human remains, and more recently Thomas Kinsella’s austere masterful translation of the Táin Bó Cúailnge), cut up the words, and run them through a shredder made of lo-fi production and experimental folk music.
+For the past three years, Milkweed have been honing a singular formula: taking existing source material — a folklore journal, a book on Welsh myths, another on Bronze Age human remains, or more recently Thomas Kinsella’s translation of the Táin Bó Cúailnge — and feeding it through a shredder built from lo-fi production and experimental folk music.

 Soudure